bigbigmdm/IMSProg/README.md

 ```
   Is also possible manually build deb package using `debian/latest` branch.

-- For some Fedora versions you can use this PPA by adding copr `bigmdm/IMSProg`
+- For some versions of Fedora, you can use the official repositories.
-  to your system's Software Sources.
 ```
-sudo dnf copr enable bigmdm/IMSProg sudo dnf install IMSProg
+sudo dnf install imsprog
 ```

 <a href="https://repology.org/project/imsprog/versions">